AddioElectronics/CeriHAL/README.md

 ### Example
 Example located in [main.c](https://github.com/AddioElectronics/CeriHAL/blob/main/main.c)

 Data will be echoed back, unless certain commands are sent.

 #### Commands
+`Commands are not apart of CeriHAL, they are specific to the example and simply used to display the CeriHAL functions.`

  - %TXCOUNT : Returns the amount of tranfers received from the host.
  - %HEX 	: Starts waiting for a sequence of commands.